linuxstb/dabtools/README.md

 ### RTL-SDR devices

-I have tested dab2eti with RTL-SDR dongles with both FC00013 and R828D tuners with similar success.
-Achieving a lock on a signal requires manually setting the gain value, which is passed in 10ths of a dB.
+dab2eti should work with any device supported by librtlsdr, but it seems that the E4000 tuner is the only one (amongst those I have tested) which is able to lock onto a DAB ensemble using auto-gain.
+For my other devices (one with an FC00013, and one with an R828D), I need to very carefully set the gain manually.

+To set the gain, you use the optional second parameter to dab2eti, which is the gain specified in tenths of a decibel.

 e.g. to record an ensemble broadcasting at 218.640MHz with 9dB gain:

 ./dab2eti 218640000 90 > dump.eti

+dab2eti will display the list of supported gain values - each tuner supports a different set of gain values.

 ## Building